sigedu-org/website/_pages/bea/current.md

     </tbody>
 </table>

+## Proceedings

+The Proceedings of the Fourteenth Workshop on Innovative Use of NLP for Building Educational Applications are available [here](https://www.aclweb.org/anthology/W19-44).

 ## Workshop Description

 The BEA Workshop is a leading venue for NLP innovation in the context of educational applications.
 It is one of the largest one-day workshops in the ACL community with over 80 attendees in the past several years.
 The growing interest in educational applications and a diverse community of researchers involved resulted in the creation of the Special Interest Group in Educational Applications (SIGEDU) in 2017, which currently has 144 members.